-- 2. Sites without introduced predators (islands and fenced exclosures) (Figure 3), and - 3.
+- Sites without introduced predators (islands and fenced exclosures) (Figure 3), and - 3.
 Sites with no (known) targeted management (Figure 4).

 The division of sites/populations has been made solely on information provided by the custodians.
-This separation into subindices based on the type of intensive management is important especially for mammals monitored after being reintroduced into fenced or predator-free island areas.
-These areas are often more intensively monitored than extant populations, have fewer threats, and have the potential to significantly bias the population trends in the overall index.
-The reintroduced population trends may skew the overall result for a taxon and show the population as stable or increasing while in fact the extant population outside of the predator-free safe havens continues to decline, and thus needs to be examined carefully.
+This separation into subindices based on the type of intensive management is important especially for mammals monitored after reintroducing them from wild sites to fenced or predatorfree island areas.
+These areas are often more intensively monitored than extant populations, have fewer threats and have the potential to significantly bias the population trends in the overall index.
+The reintroduced population trends may skew the overall result for a taxon and show the population as stable or increasing while in fact the wild population continues to decline, and thus needs to be examined carefully.